 The Judge will give reasons for his or her decision.
 For more information, see

 If you lose the case, do not argue with the Judge.
 It may be possible to appeal the decision.

 After the case.

 For further information, see

-Going to Federal Circuit Court - Frequently Asked Questions.
+Going to Federal Circuit and Family Court of Australia - Frequently Asked Questions.